Kris2ffer/SuperSX-tutorial/README.md

 Special thanks to Tsukiyo and Zenloup for feedback during development of this tool.

 ## About SuperSX and the music in SSX
 The tool is currently using existing music files as a template.
 This means you must make and mix segments that are structured in the exact same way as the template used.
 They must also be of the same length and should use the same beats per minute.
+You can find bpm of songs here: https://songbpm.com/.
 When you're done making your mix, you export it as wav files and use SuperSX to convert it.
 There are two ways of converting your music, either as one wav file, or one file for each segments.
 The latter option is preferred.
 There are however only a few songs that can currently be used as templates.
 The songs are listed below, but only the last 3 have support for segmented exports.

 * Swollen Members - Deep End (92 bpm)
 * Basement Jaxx - Do Your Thing (124.87 bpm)